Caroline, No: Composition

-Granata referred to the arrangement as Wilson's "instrumental pinnacle".
-He cited the percussion as playing "a key role in extending the breezy feel of the performance", although "it's the flutes and [saxophone] that really make the difference, infusing the melody with an enchanting glow."
-Asher said that he implored Wilson to incorporate the bass flute.
-Wilson commented, "The fade-out was like a 1944 kind of record ...
-Listen for the flutes in the fadeout."
+Perone observed that while the melody engages in "wide tessitura changes and wide melodic intervals, it is the largely the instrumentation that makes 'Caroline, No' sound completely unlike recordings by other major pop artists in 1966."
+Granata referred to the arrangement as Wilson's "instrumental pinnacle" and cited the percussion as playing "a key role in extending the breezy feel of the performance", although "it's the flutes and [saxophone] that really make the difference, infusing the melody with an enchanting glow."

 Production

 Single recording

 "Caroline, No" was recorded on January 31, 1966 at Western Studio in Hollywood.
 The basic track was recorded with 12 musicians who variously played guitars, bass, flutes, and percussion.
 Earlier takes featured an instrumental introduction before Wilson opted for the final arrangement: an empty Sparkletts water cooler jug struck from the bottom with a hard percussion mallet.
 17 takes were required, after which Wilson recorded a lead vocal and further instrumentation.
 Like "You Still Believe in Me", his vocal was doubletracked "live-to-tape" as engineer Chuck Britz mixed the mono master on or before February 9.

 It is often reported that "Caroline, No" does not feature additional vocals from Wilson's bandmates because they were away on a tour and he was in a hurry to complete the record.
 According to biographer Mark Dillon, the relevant documentation suggests that the members were available for recording and could have contributed to the song if Wilson had wished.
 Asher remembered that he never had the impression of it being a Beach Boys song.
 Unlike the pair's other collaborations, Wilson never demonstrated on piano the vocal parts that his bandmates would sing.

 During the mastering process, Wilson sped up the track by a semi-tone, following the advice of his father Murry, who thought that the vocal would benefit from sounding younger.
 In doing so, the song's tempo increased by 6% while the key was raised from C to C♯.